oazabir/HackerSpray/README.md

 Underneath it, there's ``key`` and ``origin``.
 Key contains all the keys that are now being blocked.
 For example, here you see User-38889 has been blacklisted.

-Under ``origin``, you see all the IPs that have been blacklisted from performing any hit to the URLs protected by Hacker Spray.
+Under ``origin``, you see all the IPs that have been blacklisted from performing any hit to the URLs protected by HackerSpray.

 If you want to add a new IP to be blacklisted, you just add an entry here.